Which Adhesive Should I Choose For My Print Films?

 Tip: Great for short-term campaigns where easy, tool-free application matters more than long-term durability.

-Surface Energy and Compatibility
+Surface energy and compatibility

 The type of surface you’re working on has a major impact on how an adhesive performs.